Saint-Nicolas-de-Bliquetuit

 Saint-Nicolas-de-Bliquetuit (/fr/) is a former commune in the Seine-Maritime department in the Normandy region in northern France.
 On 1 January 2016, it was merged into the new commune of Arelaune-en-Seine.

 Geography

 A farming village situated in a meander of the river Seine, some 20 mi northwest of Rouen at the junction of the D40, D65 and the D490 roads.
-The 60m high Pont de Brotonne bridge was, until the middle of the last century, the first crossing point of the Seine.
+The 60m high Pont de Brotonne bridge crosses the Seine at Saint-Nicolas-de-Bliquetuit.